How to Find a Product from a Picture

 Verification neededCheck model numbers, labels, dimensions, and listing detailsCheck whether the result is an exact match or only visually similarCheck seller, variant, size, and marketplace listing accuracy

-People often turn to photo-based lookup when text search returns too many irrelevant results.
+Shoppers often use a photo to narrow down matches when keyword searches bring up the wrong products.
 For best results, use the visual match as a starting point and verify the exact model, SKU, size, or official product page before purchasing.

 Product Image Lookup Use Cases

-• Identify an unknown item: Visual identification helps when you have a photo but no name for the subject.
+• Identify an unknown item: Image-based product search is useful when a picture shows the item but you do not know what it is called.
 This is useful for gifts, thrift finds, marketplace listings, vintage items, and products seen in social media posts.

 • Find a replacement or refill: Scan a bottle, appliance part, charger, filter, cartridge, remote, or accessory to locate matching names and listings.
 Confirm the model number before ordering.